Salt Walther: 1974 to 1990

 After a year of recovery, Walther returned to Indianapolis in 1974, finishing 17th.
-In 1975 his car dropped out with ignition problems after only 2 laps, and he again finished 33rd.
+In 1975, his car dropped out with ignition problems after only two laps, and he again finished 33rd.
 He became the only driver to finish last three times at Indianapolis.
 (George Snider finished 33rd in 1971, 1979, and 1987, but the 1979 field had 35 cars, thus Snider finished last only twice.)
 Just minutes after dropping out, Walther took over the car of Bob Harkey - another Walther team car, and drove it to a 10th-place finish.
 He was 12 laps down (losing at least a couple of those laps during the driver change) when the race was ended early due to rain on lap 174.

 Walther scored his best result of 9th in the rain-shortened 1976 race.
 In 1977, Walther failed to qualify for the Indy 500, and attempted to buy (at an exorbitant price) one of the qualified cars.
 This plan, however, was later abandoned, and created considerable negative press.
 In 1978, Walther dropped out early with a bad clutch and proceeded to rant his frustration with his chief mechanic Tommy Smith during a heated television interview.
 Walther ran the 1979 Indy 500, finishing 12th, before failing to qualify in 1980.

-Following struggles with an addiction to painkillers, he took a ten-year hiatus from racing.
+Following struggles with an addiction to painkillers, Walther took a ten-year hiatus from racing.
 Walther attempted a comeback in 1990, driving the #77 for Walther Racing.
 On Bump Day, the final day of time trials, Walther qualified for the race only to be bumped out by a last-minute run by Rocky Moran.
 The American Auto Racing Writers & Broadcasters Association, Inc. awarded him the dubious "Jigger Award" for his efforts.

 Due to his lack of success, as well as the considerable financial backing of his father, Walther was sometimes regarded as a rich playboy with more money than talent.
 In the December 1999-January 2000 issue of Champ Car magazine, racing journalist Robin Miller named him the third-worst Champ car driver, saying, "This wealthy young man had some of the best cars available in the 1970s.
 But vanity and a horrid attitude kept him from ever reaching the podium."

 Other racing

-Racing the unlimited hydroplane Country Boy U-77, his best finish was 3rd at one race in 1974.
+Racing the unlimited hydroplane Country Boy U-77, Walther's best finish was third at one race in 1974.

-He also appeared in four NASCAR Winston Cup races from 1975 to 1977.
+Walther also appeared in four NASCAR Winston Cup races from 1975 to 1977.
 His last NASCAR race was the 1977 Daytona 500, where, in a race in which several drivers crashed due to the high winds that day, he veered in front of leader Buddy Baker, sending both cars into the wall, and causing damage to the car of Dave Marcis, which was also involved in the incident.
 His best finish in NASCAR came in the 1976 Daytona 500, finishing 12th, despite spinning out early in that race after running into fluid from another car.